ColossalMonk/Learning-JavaScript/README.md

 # Learning JavaScript
-<h5> This repo is for beginner friendly guide to learning JavaScript </h5>
+<h5> This repo is a beginner friendly guide for learning JavaScript </h5>